The Pharmaceutical Journal retains sole editorial responsibility.

 Clinical data inform guidelines and practice, and are the foundation upon which evidence-based medicine rests.
 However, not all data are equivalent or of equal quality.
 Consequently, pharmacists and pharmacy teams must develop strategies to assess the quality of evidence for health claims, effectiveness and applicability.

 This article will examine the sources of evidence; the variety of evidence types and study designs; and how results are typically reported.
-It also looks at the precautions pharmacists and pharmacy teams should take when interpreting results as part of the clinical decision-making process, and the questions you should ask yourself when applying evidence-based practice to your patient (see Box), as these decisions can ultimately impact patients.
+It also looks at the precautions pharmacists and pharmacy teams should take when interpreting results as part of the clinical decision-making process, and the questions you should ask yourself when applying evidence-based practice to your patient (see Box), because these decisions can ultimately affect patients.
 For information on clinical guidelines and the evidence-base to support the management of acute pain, see ‘Clinical guidelines and evidence base for acute pain management’.

 Types of analytic study design

 Where allocation of a suitable control may not be possible in some situations (owing to practical or ethical reasons), observational studies — which generally do not involve direct intervention by the researchers — may be carried out.
 More specifically, a cohort study involves the observation of a group of subjects from the population and tracking outcomes at specified intervals over a given period of time (longitudinal).
 Alternatively, a cross-sectional study includes subgroups that are representative of the subpopulations that exist in a population of interest and provides a snapshot of outcomes.
-In the absence of a control group, subjects who are exposed to a treatment may still be compared to other subjects who are matched for one or more relevant variable (e.g. age, health status, socioeconomic background) but are not exposed to the treatment.
+In the absence of a control group, subjects who are exposed to a treatment may still be compared with other subjects who are matched for one or more relevant variables (e.g. age, health status, socioeconomic background) but are not exposed to the treatment.
 These are considered to be case-controlled studies.